 Others mention that the straps adjust so the jumper can grow with their babies.
 You can, in fact, change the length of the swing from 68.8 inches to 78.7 inches.

 Best baby jumper with added activities

-Although it doesn’t fold flat, parents say it’s worth it for all the included activities, such as the 360-degree play, sounds, and animation to stimulate babes.
+Although this jumper doesn’t fold flat, parents say it’s worth it for all the built-in activities.
+These include 360-degree play, sounds, and moveable toys to excite interested babies.

 Parents also like the three adjustable height options and the fabric-covered spring safety feature that protects baby’s fingers.
 Plus, compared to jumpers that need to be installed into a door frame, this portable jumper can be quickly assembled.